-VALUE CHAIN ANALYSIS AND UNDERSTANDING OF DIRECT RELATIONSHIPS)
+VALUE CHAIN ANALYSIS AND UNDERSTANDING OF DIRECT RELATIONSHIPS

-The organisation identifies and analyses the relevant parts of the value chain(s) associated with the organisation's most important activity or activities as determined in 2.A.4-2.
-These value chain analyses focus on key sources, short-term and medium-term reduction opportunities, and the volume of CO_2 emissions.
-These emissions can fall into scope 1, 2 and 3.
+The organisation identifies and analyses the relevant parts of the value chain(s) associated with the organisation's most important activity or activities as determined in 3.A.4-2.
+These value chain analyses focus on key sources, short-term, medium-term and long-term reduction opportunities, and the volume of CO_2 emissions.
+These emissions can fall into scope 1, 2 and 3 or one or more relevant OIE-types